rixx/cutebit-content/content/conferences/djangoconeu17-13.md

 Clients love you, and you love code internals to clients!
 Everyone obviously does continuous delivery, because it's so easy to set up!

-Please contribue to [Painless Cloud](https://painless.cloud), and try it out.
+Please contribute to [Painless Cloud](https://painless.cloud), and try it out.

 ## Using Sass in Django (@jacobrief)

 Sass is the "most mature, stable and powerful professional grade CSS extension language in the world".

 You need a watcher looking for changing css files (compass via ruby, gulp via npm or plugins for PyCharm).
 Use `django-sass-processor`.
-Hs an API to compile SASS files, lazy compilation, offline usage, and a template tag.
+It's got an API to compile SASS files, lazy compilation, offline usage, and a template tag.